sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 ## HTTP authentication proxies

 You can wrap Sourcegraph in an authentication proxy that authenticates the user and passes the user's username to Sourcegraph via HTTP headers.
-The most popular such authentication proxy is [bitly/oauth2_proxy](https://github.com/bitly/oauth2_proxy), which works well with Sourcegraph.
+The most popular such authentication proxy is [bitly/oauth2_proxy](https://github.com/bitly/oauth2_proxy).
+Another example is [Google Identity-Aware Proxy (IAP)](https://cloud.google.com/iap/).
+Both work well with Sourcegraph.

 To use an authentication proxy to authenticate users to Sourcegraph, add the following lines to your site configuration: